How to choose the right dry top for Canoeing and Kayaking

 What's out there?Cags create a shell or protective layer between you and the outside world helping keep you dry, trap heat and reduce wind chill in order to keep you happier on the water and paddling for longer!

-We have a range of cags suitable for Whitewater, Touring & Recreation and Competition paddling.
-Click on the cags below to see whats available or keep reading for information on the different features available.
+We have a range of cags from the leading paddle sports specialists including Kokatat, Peak UK, NRS, and Palm Equipment suitable for Whitewater, Touring & Recreation and Competition paddling.
+Click on the cags below to see what is available or keep reading for information on the different features available.

 Know by a variety of different names Cags, Dry Tops and spray jackets...nowadays you can find a huge range designed specifically for paddle sport activities.
 Paddling cags tend to be shorter in the body than a normal jacket as you spend the majority of the time sitting down in it, and most will have some form of ‘pre-bent’ or articulated cut in the arm to help make the jacket as unrestrictive as possible while paddling.